St Nicholas Church, Cuddington welcomes you

-Meeting the needs of these members is an important aspect of our church life and the monthly All Age service is an important focus.
-There is children’s ministry available on every Sunday throughout the year and this is supported by midweek groups including a Toddler Singing Group and an after school club.
-A highlight of the year is the Easter Pantomime with significant input from the dads.
-Church members are also heavily involved in the school.
+The children’s ministry on Sundays is supported by midweek groups including a Toddler Singing Group and an After-School Club.
+A highlight of the year is the Easter Pantomime with significant input from the Dads.
+There are strong links and involvement with our church school.

 The Christian Community on Weekdays

 An essential part of the Christian life in the community is provided by the Home Groups.
-At present 48 people are involved in the six home groups which meet fortnightly.
-It is the responsibility of each group to decide on how it organises its meetings.
-There are regular Lent courses and other events such as harvest and an annual parish supper.
+At present there are three home groups which meet fortnightly.

-- Open Air All Age Service around the village in July
+Open Air All Age Service around the village on the sports field in July

-The church has a ‘Wardens Group’ that meets monthly and oversees the day to day running of the church.
-Two members of the Benefice Ministry Team have a focus on St Nicholas and two members of St Nicholas are Authorised Preachers.
-In addition many lay members are involved in leading services, talking school assemblies and in the many and varied activities and ministries of this very active church.
-The Benefice Rector has been closely involved in the leadership and ministry of St Nicholas.
-As the new benefice is formed, it is anticipated that the Associate Rector will have the main focus on this parish.
+The church has an ‘Operations Group’ that meets monthly and oversees the day to day running of the church.
+Two members of the Benefice Ministry Team have a focus on St Nicholas and two members of St Nicholas are authorised preachers.
+In addition, many lay members are involved in the church council, leading services, talking school assemblies and in the many and varied activities and ministries of this very active church.
+Our Associate Rector has particular responsibility for this parish.
+At present our particular focuses are: –

 The church is thirteenth century and is a grade 2* listed building.
-To support the thriving Christian community in Cuddington and its outreach locally, there has been a successful internal re-ordering of the church building and it is now a light and airy space with stone floors, easy wheelchair access and comfortable, moveable seating which gives the building great flexibility.
-There is a good sound system and a screen (behind the chancel arch) plus a data projector.
+To support the thriving Christian community in Cuddington and its outreach locally, there has been a successful internal refurbishment of the church building and it is now a light and airy space with stone floors, easy wheelchair access and comfortable, moveable seating which gives the building great flexibility.
+There is a good sound system and a screen and a data projector.
 It also has a small kitchen and WC.